Raybeam/rb_status_plugin/README.md

 ### Start Astronomer
 `> astro dev start`

+### Interact with UI
+In a web brower, visit localhost:8080.
+If you see a tab for Lumen in the header, then the installation was a success.

 ## Set up : Google Cloud Composer Deploy

 ### Clone lumen into your plugins